rlugojr/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

+To check the data for outliers which may cause skewing we need to calculate the Mean and Median values.
-calculate the mean value of total steps
+First, calculate the **Mean** value of **totalSteps**.

 ```r
 meanTotalSteps <- mean(total_steps_per_day$totalSteps)